WCKY-FM: Sale, present day

 Clear Channel initially was selling their Findlay cluster, along with other small market clusters, over to Florida-based GoodRadio.TV LLC in May 2007, but the deal soon collapsed prior to FCC approval.
 Clear Channel ended up spinning off WTTF, along with the Sandusky cluster and WPFX over to Fremont-based BAS Broadcasting on January 15, 2008.
 BAS took over WTTF on February 1, and as WCKY-FM was not included in the deal, this ended 45 years of common ownership between the two stations.

 In December 2007, the Buckeye Country moniker was dropped in favor of branding with its call letters.
 Its city of license was also shifted to Pemberville, Ohio, to closer target Toledo.

 On July 2, 2019, WCKY shifted to a traditional country format focused primarily on country hits from the 1980s and 1990s, and revived the previous Buckeye Country branding.
-WCKY is currently the Northwest Ohio affiliate of The Bobby Bones Show.